xankmoney/whitepaper/xank-white-paper_en.md

 The Xank-XDR exchange rate measurement must take into account various data feeds.
 In particular, the exchange rate calculation requires the SDR and all its component basket currencies to be tracked.
 The resultant real-time data needs to be independently and autonomously fed to the blockchain as needed for Stable Pay functionality.
 The data will be handled at the masternode level, and the established rate will be calculated and entered into each Xank block to be made available to the whole network.

-Seeing as the SDR rate is measured against a basket of weighted currencies and is announced and published by the IMF on its website on a daily[^8] basis, this daily feed will be fed directly into the oracle system and used as a basis for calculating the Xank-XDR exchange rate.
+Seeing as the SDR rate is measured against a basket of weighted currencies and is announced and published by the IMF on its website on a daily<sup id="a8">[8](#f8)</sup> basis, this daily feed will be fed directly into the oracle system and used as a basis for calculating the Xank-XDR exchange rate.

 As the currency value of the SDR is determined by summing the values in U.S. dollars based on market exchange rates of a basket of major currencies, a further step is required to establish the Xank-XDR exchange rate.
 The exchange rate calculation needs to track the exchange rate of the XANK coin against the fiat currencies that are included in the SDR basket.
 The oracle system needs to establish feeds from exchanges where the XANK coin is listed, traded and denominated in the U.S. dollar, Euro, Japanese yen, British pound sterling, and the Chinese renminbi.
 These feeds will be made available during the launch of the Xank blockchain, and a voting mechanism will be outlined in the Xank Constitution should more reliable feeds become available or should more feeds be added for better aggregation calculations ensuring the robustness of the feed information.
 Should the Xank network also decide as a whole to change the Stable Pay peg away from the SDR and choose a different underlying asset value, the same voting mechanism will be enacted for the provision of the new feeds, and the oracle system will be updated.